 Standardized boat-based surveys are a widely used method of obtaining density estimates for birds, sea turtles, and marine mammals (Thompson and Harwood 1990).
-In our boat-based surveys, transects extend perpendicularly to the coastline, from three nautical miles offshore to the 30 m isobath or the eastern extent of the mid-Atlantic WEAs, whichever was furthest.
-Boat transects were spaced 10 km apart and extend at least one transect north and south of each WEA (Figure 15-1 to Figure 15-3).
-We conducted eight surveys per year on a scheduled basis as the weather allowed, between April 2012 and April 2014.
+In our boat-based surveys, transects extended perpendicularly to the coastline, from three nautical miles offshore to the 30 m isobath or the eastern extent of the Mid-Atlantic Wind Energy Areas (WEAs), whichever was furthest.
+Boat transects were spaced 10 km apart and extended at least one transect north and south of each WEA (Figure 12-1 to Figure 12-3).
+We conducted eight surveys per year on a scheduled basis as the weather allowed, between April 2012 and April 2014, as part of the Mid-Atlantic Baseline Studies (MABS) project.
 Eight of the 16 surveys (from March 2013 to February 2014) also included extensions of three transects farther west into Maryland state waters.
-Two pairs of observers alternated 2-h shifts collecting standard strip- and line-transect data using distance sampling (Buckland et al. 1993).
+Two pairs of observers alternated 2-hour shifts collecting standard line-transect data using distance sampling (Buckland et al. 1993).
 While the recorder entered data into the program dLOG (R.G.
 Ford Consulting, Inc.), and regularly updated changes in environmental conditions (sea state, etc.), the observer scanned the horizon, focusing on one forward quadrant on either side of the vessel.
-We continuously recorded the species, count, distance, and angle to the observation (see Chapter 7 for more details on data collection methods).
+We continuously recorded the species, count, distance, and angle to the observation (see Chapter 6 for more details on data collection methods).
 Cetaceans were photographed when possible.
-Photos were submitted for individual identification using the established North Atlantic fin whale (Balaenoptera physalus), humpback whale (Megaptera novaeangliae), and North Atlantic right whale (Eubalaena glacialis) catalogues.
-Surveys were conducted in "passing mode," meaning that the boat stayed on transect and at constant survey speed (10 knots) except when complying with National Marine Fisheries Service (NMFS) rules about approaching marine mammals, including rules regarding vessel speed and encounters with endangered North Atlantic right whales.
+Photos were submitted for individual identification using the established North Atlantic fin whale, humpback whale, and North Atlantic right whale catalogues.
+Surveys were conducted in "passing mode", meaning that the boat stayed on transect and at constant survey speed (10 knots) except when complying with National Marine Fisheries Service (NMFS) rules about approaching marine mammals, including rules regarding vessel speed and encounters with endangered North Atlantic Right Whales (Eubalaena glacialis).
+More detailed methods for boat surveys may be found in Chapter 6.

-Fifteen high resolution digital video aerial surveys were conducted by HiDef Aerial Surveying, Ltd. (hereafter HiDef) between March 2012 and May 2014 (Chapter 3).
-Each survey was completed using two small commercial aircraft, allowing complete coverage of the study area in two to three days (weather permitting).
-Aerial transects were flown at high densities within the Delaware, Maryland, and Virginia WEAs to obtain accurate abundance estimates within these specific footprints; additional high density transects were added adjacent to the Maryland WEA in the second year of surveys.
-The remainder of the study area was surveyed on an efficient sawtooth transect path to provide broad-scale context for the intensive WEA surveys (Figure 15-4 to Figure 15-6).
+Fifteen high resolution digital video aerial surveys were conducted by HiDef Aerial Surveying, Ltd. (hereafter, HiDef), across the MABS study area between March 2012 and May 2014 (Chapter 3).
+Each survey was completed using two small commercial aircraft, allowing complete coverage of the MABS study area in two to three days (weather permitting).
+Aerial transects were flown at high densities within the Delaware, Maryland, and Virginia WEAs to obtain accurate abundance estimates within these specific footprints; the remainder of the study area was surveyed on an efficient sawtooth transect path to provide broad-scale context for the intensive WEA surveys (Figure 12-4 to Figure 12-6).
+Beginning in March 2013, surveys included the addition of high-density video aerial survey transects in a large area south and west of the Maryland WEA (adding about 21% of additional transect length to the existing study design; Chapter 3).
+A fifteenth survey was conducted in August 2013, and covered only the Maryland WEA and the high-density Maryland Project area (Chapter 3).
 Recorded images were stored on heavy duty disk drives or solid state recording devices for subsequent review and analysis.
 Wildlife locations, taxonomic identities, and behaviors were determined from the video footage (Hatch et al. 2013).